Phenacodus

 Phenacodus (Greek: "deception" (phenax), "tooth' (odus)) is an extinct genus of mammals from the late Paleocene through middle Eocene, about 55 million years ago.
 It is one of the earliest and most primitive of the ungulates, typifying the family Phenacodontidae and the order Perissodactyla.

 Description

+Phenacodus intermedius reached 10 to 39 kg, while P. trilobatus is estimated at 22 to 87 kg.